isayasMatter/isayasmatter.github.io/_news/announcement_3.md

 related_posts: false
 ---

-I successfully co-organized and lead the IEEE VR WISP workshop.
+I successfully co-organized and lead the WISP workshop at IEEE VR '23.